Bishop Luffa School: Campus

-Other rooms/areas: Bartlett Hall, Stage, Library, Conference Room, Sixth form Centre, Reception, Bridge club, Bike Shed, The Quiet Place, and The Sixth Form Library.

 Sixth form

-There is an integral sixth form at Bishop Luffa for students who wish to continue their education after the age of sixteen, with an annual intake of around 160.
-Although 140 existing pupils are given priority, twenty pupils from other schools are also accepted each year for entry in Year 12.
+There is an integral sixth form at Bishop Luffa for students who wish to continue their education after the age of sixteen, with an annual intake of around 230.
+Although 200 existing pupils are given priority, twenty pupils from other schools are also accepted each year for entry in Year 12.
 A wide range of subjects can be studied, including Business Studies, Computing, Law and Economics.
-The school also offers the new AQA Baccalaureate 'Bacc' hybrid qualification, including a 100-hour self-directed project.
+The school also offers the new AQA Baccalaureate 'Bacc' hybrid qualification, including a 100-hour self-directed Extended Project Qualification.

 A2 level pass rates at Bishop Luffa are above the national average.
 In 2017, for co-educational State schools in West Sussex, Bishop Luffa pupils achieved the 3rd highest average individual point scores (11th overall).

 Academic performance

 The school's admission policy is non-academically selective.
 In 2017, amongst co-educational State Secondaries, the school was rated the highest in West Sussex (4th overall) against the new 'Attainment 8' Key GCSE subject scores per pupil, including English, Maths, Sciences and Humanities.

-The (Oct 2008 and November/December 2022) Ofsted reports rated the school as uniformly "outstanding" across all metrics.
+The (October 2008 and November/December 2022) Ofsted reports rated the school as uniformly "outstanding" across all metrics.

 In 2008 the school was praised by the Anglican schools inspectorate for its Christian religious character and met minimum standards.

 Houses

-Years 7–11 are split into 8 house groups, each named after former Bishops of Chichester.
+Years 7–13 are split into 8 house groups, each named after former Bishops of Chichester.
 The house Andrewes was previously Bell, changed in 2016 after sexual abuse allegations made against Bell, albeit subsequently rehabilitated.
+The full list of houses are: Andrews, Burrows, King, Otter, Ridgeway, Sherborne, Story and Wilson.